 Peoria is a relatively large city located in the state of Arizona.
-With a population of 175,961 people and 41 constituent neighborhoods, Peoria is the ninth largest community in Arizona.
+With a population of 194,917 people and 44 constituent neighborhoods, Peoria is the eighth largest community in Arizona.

 Peoria real estate is some of the most expensive in Arizona, although Peoria house values don't compare to the most expensive real estate in the U.S.